- Invoice factoring

-- Denials: Some reviewers were frustrated to learn that they had been denied for funding, even though they thought that they had met all of BlueVine’s requirements.
+- Denials: Some reviewers were frustrated to learn that they had been denied for funding, even though they met all the requirements listed on BlueVine’s website.
 A few were further frustrated because they felt they were not given a clear reason why they were rejected.

 Positive Reviews and Testimonials

-In general, merchants just like the idea of streamlined invoice factoring.
+In general, merchants like that BlueVine’s products solve cash flow problems.
 Waiting around for your clients to pay can be hard on your cash flow and, as a result, on your business.
 Having the option of getting an advance on your invoices, even if it costs a bit of money, offers significant help and peace of mind.
 Likewise, their lines of credit can be used any time you have the need for extra cash, whatever the purpose may be.

 - Prompt customer service

 Interested in contributing to the conversation?
 Leave a message with your thoughts in the comments!

 If your business struggles with cash flow, BlueVine’s invoice factoring or line of credit might be the perfect solution for your business.

 Although BlueVine is not the only—or the first—business funder to offer invoice factoring without long-term contracts, monthly minimums, and extra fees, BlueVine is one of the most accessible invoice factors available.
 If you are interested in factoring a lot of invoices, you may be able to find better rates elsewhere; however, BlueVine’s invoice factoring service is a good choice for B2B businesses looking for casual, hassle-free factoring.